Patient Charges and Costs

 1. Contact your insurance provider

 If you have health insurance, it is best to first contact your insurance provider.

 Why?
-Many insurance providers offer estimates for your out-of-pocket costs based on your plan's specific benefits.
+Many insurance providers offer price estimates for your out-of-pocket costs based on your plan's specific benefits.
 Also, your insurance provider may be able to estimate the cost for all your care – including not only hospital charges but also physician charges and other associated charges, such as therapy.
 Your insurance provider may also have information to help you compare price and quality measures for all the healthcare providers available to you in your plan.

 2. Request a personalized cost estimate from UnityPoint Health

-UnityPoint Health personalized out-of-pocket cost estimates are available based on your specific planned services and your insurance plan.
+UnityPoint Health personalized out-of-pocket cost estimates (price estimates) are available based on your specific planned services and your insurance plan.
 To request a cost estimate, just call (833) 23-PRICE.
 Or, you may request a cost estimate using our secure online form.